microsoft/winget-cli/doc/specs/#148 - Repair Support.md

    - Installed Source:
      - If the YAML manifest file specifies the `Repair` switch and `Modify` as the `RepairBehavior`, the repair command will use the modify command in the ARP `ModifyPath` registry key, along with the repair switch, through a ShellExecute call, as long as `NoModify` and `NoRepair` ARP registry flags are not set to 1.
      - If the YAML manifest file specifies the `Repair` switch and `Uninstaller` as the RepairBehavior, the repair command will use the uninstall command in the ARP `UninstallString` registry key, along with the repair switch, through a ShellExecute call, as long as `NoRepair` APR registry flag is not set to 1.
-   - Remote Source: If the YAML manifest file specifies the `Repair` switch and `Installer` valure for the RepairBehavior, the repair command will obtain the matching installer from the remote source and use the repair switch on the downloaded installer through a ShellExecute call..
+   - Remote Source: If the YAML manifest file specifies the `Repair` switch and `Installer` value for the RepairBehavior, the repair command will obtain the matching installer from the remote source and use the repair switch on the downloaded installer through a ShellExecute call..

 > If neither switch is specified, the repair command will display an error message.